jarv/jarv.org/content/posts/cool-caddy-tricks.md

 During that transition, this page (jarv.org) was moved to it from GitHub pages.
 Static generation using [Hugo](https://gohugo.io) stayed the same, but in the process of switching VMs I checked out [Caddy](https://caddyserver.com/) as a new webserver.
 After making the switch, this ended up being a great NGINX replacement for all the sites hosted on what is now a single VM.
-The ergonomoics of the config language was particularly impressive so I wanted share how simple and flexible it can be!
+The ergonomics of the config language was particularly impressive so I wanted share how simple and flexible it can be!

 ## HTTPs made easy